NL33/electron-git/zdownloads-in-app.md

 $ npm install mammoth
     --May 6, 2021
     to convert word to html
+    REMOVED: May 8, 2021

 $ npm install turndown
     --May 7, 2021
     to convert html to markdown.

+$ npm install marked
+    --May 8, 2021
+    --read markdown in html

 # Prior to rollback on April 15, 2021